ekinbulut/ekinbulut/README.md

 I am Ekin, Senior Engineer at [Yemeksepeti](https:/yemeksepeti.com) and I am a back-end developer.

-10+ years of experience in software development, with a focus on distrubuted systems.
+10+ years of experience in software development and systems engineering.

 Graduated from [University of Bahcesehir](https://http://www.bahcesehir.edu.tr), with a BSc degree in Computer Engineering.

-## 📩 Lates Blog Posts
+## Latest Blog Posts

 <!-- BLOG-POST-LIST:START -->